How to Get Around Las Vegas Without a Car [Ultimate Guide]

 |Credit or Debit card fee||$3.00|

 |Excise tax added to total bill||3%|

 As you can imagine, these fees start to add up fast.
-I really hate sitting in the back of a taxi and watching the meter turn over but if you’re in a hurry, it’s the fastest way to get where you’re going.
+I really hate sitting in the back of a taxi and watching the meter turn over, but if you’re in a hurry, it’s often the fastest way to get where you’re going.

 So I would generally recommend avoiding taxis.
 However, there is one exception to this.
-Taking a taxi to and from McCarran airport is worth it in my opinion.
+Taking a taxi to and from Harry Reid Airport is worth it, in my opinion.
 Especially when returning to the airport.
-In this case, you are on a time schedule and it’s not worth missing your flight trying to save a few bucks by taking an alternate transportation method.
+In this case, you are on a time schedule, and it’s not worth missing your flight trying to save a few bucks by taking an alternate transportation method.